-- Discussion of the members of the Risk Committee of the updated risk register and the most important risks developed due to Covid-19 - Discussing the executive management's achievements in interacting with these risks. - Update risk appetite statement. - Identifying the risks specific to COVID-19 and its impact on the company's activity.
+- Discussion of the members of the Risk Committee of the updated risk register and the most important risks developed due to Covid-19 and the impact of the supply chain and transport due to the Russian-Ukrainian war. - Discussing the executive managements achievements in interacting with these risks. - · Update risk appetite statement. - Identify COVID-19 risks and the impact of the supply chain and transport due to the Russian-Ukrainian war and its impact on the company's activity.